callezenwaka/jupyterhub/docs/source/howto/proxy.md

 1. support websockets without prior knowledge of the URL where websockets may occur
-2. support trie-based routing (i.e. allow different routes on `/foo` and `/foo/bar` and route based on specificity)
+2. support tier-based routing (i.e. allow different routes on `/foo` and `/foo/bar` and route based on specificity)
 3. adding or removing a route should not cause existing connections to drop